BlueVirtualNerds/G0rKing/SECURITY.md

 If you find an issue in our repo/code, please be generous to inform us right away.

-For any issues related to Github, you can always use the GitHub Boundhttps://bounty.github.com/
+For any issues related to Github, you can always use the GitHub Bounty Program at - https://bounty.github.com/